oauth-wg/oauth-sd-jwt-vc/draft-ietf-oauth-sd-jwt-vc.md

 Additional validation rules MAY apply, but their use is out of the scope of this specification.

-## Verifying Public Key for Issuer-signed JWTs {#verifying-public-key-for-issuer-signed-jwts}
+## Public Key for Issuer-signed JWTs Verification {#public-key-for-issuer-signed-jwts-verification}

-The following methods are RECOMMENDED to ensure the public key to verify the Issuer-signed JWT corresponds to the Issuer:
+A recipient of the SD-JWT VC MUST apply the following rules to verify the Issuer-signed JWT corresponds to the Issuer:

-- JWT Issuer Metadata: Obtain the public key using JWT Issuer Metadata as defined in (#jwt-issuer-metadata).
+- JWT Issuer Metadata: If the `iss` value contains a HTTPS URI, the recipient MUST obtain the public key using JWT Issuer Metadata as defined in (#jwt-issuer-metadata).
-- DID Document Resolution: Retrieve the public key from the DID Document resolved from the DID in the `iss` value.
+- DID Document Resolution: If the `iss` value contains a DID, the recipient MUST retrieve the public key from the DID Document resolved from the DID in the `iss` value.
 If the `kid` JWT header parameter is present, the `kid` MUST be a relative or absolute DID URL of the DID in the `iss` value, identifying the public key.
-- X.509 Certificates: Obtain the public key from the leaf X.509 certificate defined by the `x5c`, `x5c`, or `x5t` JWT header parameters of the Issuer-signed JWT and validate the X.509 certificate chain.
-In this case, additionally the `iss` value of the Issuer-signed JWT MUST be
+- X.509 Certificates: The recipient MUST obtain the public key from the leaf X.509 certificate defined by the `x5c`, `x5c`, or `x5t` JWT header parameters of the Issuer-signed JWT and validate the X.509 certificate chain in the following cases:
-    - a DNS name that matches a `dNSName` Subject Alternative Name (SAN) [@RFC5280] entry of the leaf certificate, or
+    - If the `iss` value contains a DNS name encoded as a URI using the DNS URI scheme [@RFC4501].
+The DNS name MUST matche a `dNSName` Subject Alternative Name (SAN) [@RFC5280] entry of the leaf certificate.
-    - a URN that matches a `unifiedResourceName` SAN entry of the leaf certificate.
+    - If the `iss` value contains a URN using the URN URI scheme [@RFC2141].
+The URN MUST match a `unifiedResourceName` SAN entry of the leaf certificate.

-Other methods for verifying the public key belongs to the Issuer MAY be used but are out of scope of this specification.
+Additional rules for verifying the public key belongs to the Issuer MAY be used but are out of scope of this specification.

 # JWT Issuer Metadata {#jwt-issuer-metadata}